 What is Domain Authority?

-“Website Authority” as a concept has been around about as long as the internet itself.
-Everyone wants to be the most trusted site in their niche because it means more clicks for you and less for the competition.
-The “Domain Authority” metric, however, was developed by Moz to measure a website’s trustworthiness and authority in its space.
+“Website Authority” has been around about as long as the internet itself.
+Everyone wants to be the most trusted site in their niche.
+It means more clicks.
+However, the “Domain Authority” metric was developed by Moz to measure a website’s trustworthiness and authority in its space.
 This metric tells you how strong your SEO is, how likely you are to rank for your target keywords, and where you’re likely to rank in search engine results pages (SERPs).
 Obviously, the higher Domain Authority score you have, the better.

-- MozRank – This is the number of links within your website, including the quality of those links.
-Quality is key here.
-You can have 1000 low-quality links on your site, and would still earn a lower MozRank than another website that had only 100 high-quality links.
+- MozRank – This is the number of links within your website.
+Quality is key.
+You can have 1000 low-quality links on your site and still earn a lower MozRank than another website that had only 100 high-quality links.

-- Backlinks – In addition to the links you have on your site, the Domain Authority tool also checks the quality of the sites that link back to you.
+- Backlinks – In addition to links on your site, the Domain Authority tool also checks the quality of the sites that link back to you.
 If you have a bunch of links from less-than-trustworthy sites, that’s bad news for your DA.

 - User-friendliness – This metric is based on how user-friendly your site is and how easy it is for a search engine to crawl.
-Have you taken the time to optimize your meta data and put thought into your user experience?
+Is your meta data optimized?
+Is user experience a priority?
 If not, you’ll suffer in this area.

-- Social media engagement – Not only does Moz want to know how high-quality your content is, it also checks your site’s overall social media engagement, or how many times your content is being liked, shared, commented on, etc.
+- Social Media Engagement – Not only does Moz want to know how high-quality your content is, it also checks your site’s overall social media engagement.
+How many times is your content is being liked, shared, and commented on?

 Ways to quickly build your domain authority